Niagara Stealth Toilet Review 2023 – Pros, Cons, & Verdict

 We always try to compile as much useful information about any models we review as possible.
 While we’re confident that we’ve covered all the bases when it comes to the Niagara Stealth, we also realize that our opinions aren’t the only ones that matter.
 So, we searched the internet to find out what real-world users of this toilet had to say so that we can share their thoughts with you.

 Many users were glad that this toilet comes with a seat, though many seemed disappointed in the seat’s quality.
 The seat is cheap, flimsy plastic, so you’ll probably want to replace it if you value comfort.
 It’s also not a soft-closing seat, which many people prefer today.

 A common thread was that most users were quite impressed with how quiet this toilet truly is.
 Most users seemed surprised that it is nearly silent, and the toilet receives a lot of praise for this fact.

 Users were also very happy with the low water consumption of this unit.
 However, there were plenty of people that were less stoked at this toilet’s struggles to flush toilet paper.

 One thing everyone seemed to like was the price.
 This toilet is priced like a budget buy, even though it’s got some awesome features not found on toilets several times the price.

-Overall, we were pretty impressed with the Niagara Stealth toilet.
-It absolutely lives up to its name by offering some of the quietest flushing we’ve ever witnessed.
+Overall, we were fairly impressed with the Niagara Stealth toilet.
+It definitely lives up to its name by offering some of the quietest flushing we’ve ever witnessed.
 The noise-canceling tank and submerged valve ensure that almost no noise escapes during flushing or filling.
 It uses hardly any water, though this does make it difficult to flush toilet paper.
 Still, for such an affordably priced toilet, we think the Niagara Stealth offers quite a lot.